01000-you/double_sparse/README.md

 We also provide LLaMA pruning script with the very same interface:

 ```
-# Sparsify LLaMa with SparseGPT
+# Sparsify LLaMa with DSF
 python llama.py meta-llama/Llama-2-7b-hf c4 --sparsity 0.5
 ```